Big Art Adventures | 8-12 years

 Please wear old clothes (or bring an apron).
 Covered shoes are required.

-Please note, enrolment closes one week prior to the first workshop.
 Should you find that your chosen class is full, please add yourself to the waiting list on Eventbrite and you will be contacted if a place becomes available.

 Terms and conditions